michaelmendoza/learning-tensorflow/README.md

 Activate this virtual environment with `source activate tf` (Mac) or `activate tf` (PC).

-(Note: This code is tested with python 3.6.8 using tensorflow-gpu 1.12)
+(Note: This code is updated with python 3.6.9 using tensorflow-gpu version 2.0)

 # Examples
 Examples of tensorflow implementations for Classification, Segmentation, Regression and Modeling Fourier Transform